Apr 17, 2025

 British Columbia’s public auto insurance system has been in the news many times over the last few years, thanks to B.C.’s reputation for being the most expensive place in Canada to insure a car or truck.

 The province’s Autoplan insurance regime is administered by the Insurance Corporation of British Columbia (ICBC), a provincial Crown corporation created in 1973 to sell insurance policies through its own network of brokers.
-Every driver in B.C. must purchase a basic insurance package from ICBC, which includes coverage for third-party liability, accident benefits, vehicle damage, underinsured motorist protection, and inverse liability coverage.
+Every driver in B.C. must purchase a Basic Autoplan insurance package, which includes mandatory coverage for third-party liability, accident benefits, vehicle damage, underinsured motorist protection, and inverse liability protection.

-Optional coverages are also available, which you can buy from ICBC or from a private insurer, a process we’ll discuss later on in this article.
+Optional coverage and insurance add-ons are also available, which you can buy from ICBC or from a private insurance provider, a process we’ll discuss later on in this article.

 For now, read on to learn all you need to know about insuring a vehicle in British Columbia.